MalkarovPark/IndustrialKit/README.md

 ### Tool <a name="tool">

-Other kinds of industrial equipment used in a technological complex is described by the *Tool* class.
+Other kinds of industrial equipment used in a technological complex is described by the `Tool` class.
 Tool can be either free-standing or attached to the endpoint of the robot manipulator.

 Interaction with tools is organized by opcides and infocodes.
 The opcode is responsible for the executable technological operation – when a numerical value is set in the spectial property, the start of the operation associated with the code is initialized.
-The default value for this property is -1, which means no operation performed.
+The default value for this property is __-1__, which means no operation performed.
 When the operation is done, the value of the opcode is reset to this value.

-Operational code sequences are contained in the programs array, the elements are the *OperationProgram* class, with a set of numeric code values with *OperationCode* class.
+Operational code sequences are contained in the programs array, the elements are the `OperationProgram` class, with a set of numeric code values with `OperationCode` class.
 Program management is similar to that of robots – there are functions for adding, deleting, selecting and performing.

 ### Part <a name="part">

 Parts form the environment, such as tables, drives, safety fences, etc., and also represent objects with which the executing devices interact directly – an example is the parts assembled by robots.
-Described by the *Part* class.
+Described by the `Part` class.

 This class has a set of properties that describe the appearance and physical properties of the part.
 A part model can be obtained both parametrically – from an array of lengths and the name of a geometric primitive, and by importing from a scene file.